Somerset Family Adventures

 Farrington’s Farm

-Visit Farrington’s Farm Park in May half term for PYO tulips, see the farm animals, straw pool, indoor soft play and play barn cafe.
+Visit Farrington’s Farm Park in May half term to see the farm animals, straw pool, indoor soft play and play barn cafe.
+Play on the farm themed equipment and enjoy views across the surrounding countryside.
+Food/drink available from their deli counter, snack shack and chip shop.

 Animal Farm Adventure Park

-A full day out at the park includes animal encounters, indoor play barn, the adventure play castle, crazy golf and trampolines.
+A full day out at the park includes animal encounters, indoor play barn, the adventure play castle, mini golf and trampolines.

 Avon Valley Adventure Wildlife Park